Tips for Visitors to NYC

 Other Safety Tips

 • Be careful of the renegade Disney, Sesame Street and superhero characters in Times Square.
 Not officially licensed by their creators, and usually in costumes that seem a tad different from the genuine article, these individuals are generally hustling for tips.
-(You may want to keep your distance—a man in an Elmo costume was, rather famously, arrested last year.)
+(You may want to keep your distance—a woman in an Elmo costume was arrested recently.)

 • Keep a copy of your passport stored in your hotel room safe.